anantkpandey/-Simple-Document-Management-System-with-JSON-Relational-Duality/README.md

 - String Templates: For constructing dynamic SQL queries or JSON strings more readably.
 # Oracle Database 23ai Features:
 - JSON Relational Duality Views: The core feature.
 Defined views that allowed to query and manipulate document data stored in JSON columns as if they were relational tables, and vice versa.
 This allows for flexible data access.
--JSON Schema Validation: Implemented validation rules for JSON documents within the database.
+- JSON Schema Validation: Implemented validation rules for JSON documents within the database.
 # Functionality:
 - Upload documents (store metadata in relational columns, content as JSON).
 - List documents with basic metadata.